joshualeond/jduncstats.com/content/post/2019-03-16_kde-scratch/index.md

 ## Kernel Density from Scratch

 To apply a new kernel method we can just write the KDE code from scratch.
-Below I've defined the gaussian kernel as `K(x)` and the KDE function as `D(x)` to mimic the math above.
+Below I've defined the gaussian kernel as `K(x)` and the KDE function as `D` to mimic the math above.

 ````julia
 # gaussian kernel